Guibi1994/Urban-quality-in-pandemic-times/README.md

 ### Post-filtered data
 The sample contians exactly 12 months of traking data, however not all the users have a permant record over each month, so we aplied 3 rules to extract a final sample:

-1. Individuals must have data over at least 10 months
+1. Individuals must have data over at least 9 months
-2. Individuals must have at leas 60 traking poitns per month
+2. Individuals must have at least "$$X$$" traking poitns per month
 3. Individuals must live inside Bogota's urban limit during the analized period.

-Taking
+Taking thise into acount, the next setp is to deside what the value of "$$X$$" should be:

 ![alt text](https://github.com/Guibi1994/Urban-quality-in-pandemic-times/blob/main/3.%20Graficas/0.%20Seleccion%20muestral%20Traking%20points.png)